-While there is a variety of bacteria and fungi that can exist in the vagina, Lactobacillus are the local heroes.
-Lactobacilli ensure that the vaginal environment is inhospitable for potential pathogens in a variety of ways:
+While a variety of bacteria and fungi can exist in the vagina, a type of bacteria called lactobacilli are the local heroes.
+Lactobacilli ensure that the vaginal environment is inhospitable for potential pathogens.
+These bacteria work their magic in a variety of ways:

-- Taking up space on the vaginal wall, preventing other pathogens from being able to thrive
+- Taking up space on the vaginal wall and preventing other pathogens from hanging around

 - Keeping inflammation down in the genital tract

-When Lactobacilli are not present, pathogens can start to colonize the vaginal microbiome, which is referred to as dysbiosis.
-In a state of dysbiosis, there is a higher diversity of bacteria, which can allow disruptive microbes like Gardnerella, E.coli, or Ureaplasma to flourish.
-These bacteria can cause unwanted symptoms like itching, burning, irritation, or pain, as well as catalyze vaginal infections like bacterial vaginosis, yeast infections, and urinary tract infections (UTIs).
+These bacteria can then cause unwanted symptoms like itching, burning, irritation, or pain, as well as catalyze vaginal infections like BV, yeast infections, and urinary tract infections (UTIs).

-Dysbiosis of the vaginal microbiome can catalyze other types of infections as well, such as aerobic vaginitis, yeast infections, cytolytic vaginosis (CV), UTIs, all of which can have frustrating (and confusingly similar) side effects, such as itchiness, abnormal discharge, and burning.
+Dysbiosis of the vaginal microbiome can also catalyze other types of infections, such as yeast infections, aerobic vaginitis (AV) and cytolytic vaginosis (CV), many of which can have frustrating — and confusingly similar — symptoms, such as itchiness, abnormal discharge, and burning.

-To add to the many reasons the vaginal microbiome deserves more attention: on top of being the primary actor in the prevalent and often debilitating conditions listed above, recent research is starting to uncover groundbreaking insights on the vaginal microbiome’s critical role in female health far beyond the vagina.
+To add to the many reasons the vaginal microbiome deserves more attention: recent research has uncovered groundbreaking insights on the vaginal microbiome’s role in female health beyond the vagina.

-Research has shown that the composition of your vaginal microbiome is associated with your risk for the following conditions:
+Research has shown that the composition of your vaginal microbiome is associated with the risk of:

-- STIs such as chlamydia, gonorrhea, trich, herpes, HPV, and HIV
+- STIs such as chlamydia, gonorrhea, trichomoniasis, herpes, HPV, and HIV

 - Pelvic inflammatory disease